davesnowdon/nao-joint-manager/README.md

     manager = JointManager(motion, 0.1, True)

-You can then ask the Joint Manager for a specify joint
+You can then ask the Joint Manager for a specific joint

     rsp = manager.get_joint('RShoulderPitch')